nmehmood1/Computational_Physics/README.md

 # Computational_Physics
 Various computational physics problems

-Topics covered will be
+Topics covered will be numbered by:

-python programming for physicists.
+2. python programming for physicists.

-graphics and visualization.
+3. graphics and visualization.

-accuracy and speed.
+4. accuracy and speed.

-integrals and derivatives.
+5. integrals and derivatives.

-solution of linear and nonlinear equations.
+6. solution of linear and nonlinear equations.

-fourier transforms.
+7. fourier transforms.

-ordinary differential equations.
+8. ordinary differential equations.

-partial differential equations.
+9. partial differential equations.

-random processes and monte carlo methods.
+10. random processes and monte carlo methods.